 It’s that time of year where we all tend to sit back, take stock, and try and make a plan of action for pushing forward.
 And frankly, given I’m someone … Continue reading What are your New Year’s Writing Resolutions?

 Now, I will caveat this piece by saying I am a NaNo lover.
 I actually think it’s partially the reason why I’m here.
-(In Sweden, not ‘on the planet' in general.
-My parents didn't lock eyes over one of the kick-off parties.)
-Although that would’ve been one heck of an origin story.
-But in the…Read more What is NaNoWriMo?
+(In Sweden, not ‘on the planet’ in … Continue reading What is NaNoWriMo?
 Should I do it?